RegioHelden/django-languageselect/CONTRIBUTING.rst

 ~~~~~~~~~~~~~~~~~~~

 django_languageselect could always use more documentation, whether as part of the
-official django_languageselect docs, in docstrings, or even on the web in blog posts,
-articles, and such.
+README, in docstrings, or even on the web in blog posts, articles, and such.

 Submit Feedback
 ~~~~~~~~~~~~~~~